-- 12 Many students are very familiar with Internet use and culture.
+- Many students are very familiar with Internet use and culture.
 Students' perceptions of the risks will vary; the rules for responsible use will need explanation and discussion.
-Once a week, or whenever content has been changed, students will need to accept the reasonable use policy when they log-on. - 13 Cyber bullying will not be tolerated.
+Students should read and understand the Students Acceptable Use Policy (Appendix B). - 13 Cyber bullying will not be tolerated.
 Bullying can take a variety of forms, and may involve the use of text, images, graffiti, email, audio files, video messages, posting on web-sites or on various social media platforms.
 It can include making threatening, insulting or abusive comments, or sharing derogatory or embarrassing images or videos about someone online.
 The use of ICT to bully could be against the law.
 Abusive language or images used to bully, harass or threaten another, whether spoken or written (through electronic means) may be libellous and contravene the Harassment Act 1997 or the Telecommunications Act 1984.
-The nature and consequences of cyber bullying and how to support victims of cyber-bullying are addressed in Computing/ICT lessons / Aspire / PSD lessons, in assemblies throughout the year and wherever else necessary in an age-appropriate and timely manner. - 14 In Computing/ICT lessons, there are numerous opportunities to educate students on a range of e-safety issues - in particular a unit of work is dedicated to e-safety in year 7.
-Please see Appendix A for the content. - 15 An assembly is delivered to all year groups once a year on the topic of E-Safety.
+The nature and consequences of cyber bullying and how to support victims of cyber-bullying are addressed in Computing/ICT lessons / Aspire / PSD lessons, in assemblies throughout the year and wherever else necessary in an age-appropriate and timely manner. - In Computing/ICT lessons, there are numerous opportunities to educate students on a range of e-safety issues in particular a unit of work is dedicated to e-safety in year 7.
+Please see Appendix A for the content. - An assembly is delivered to all year groups once a year on the topic of E-Safety.
 This assembly highlights key ways students should use IT in a safe way in and outside of school and also reminds students on the school policy on using computers in an appropriate manner.